River Ecclesbourne: Course

 After leaving Wirksworth the River Ecclesbourne is now a fairly large river.
 It flows slowly through the fields, collecting smaller streams as it goes (among them the Alton Brook and Holm Brook), to its next port of call, the village of Idridgehay.
 Further down, the Ecclesbourne flows through Turnditch.
 After leaving Turnditch the Ecclesbourne increases in volume and speed.
 In some areas the river is piped underground to reduce the risk of flooding, but this rarely happens any more.

 A few miles beyond Turnditch the river enters the village of Duffield.
 The Ecclesbourne School, the village's secondary school, is built on its banks in the village centre.
 The Ecclesbourne then flows out of Duffield and leaves the railway after flowing underneath its tracks.
 It reappears and flows through a few more fields before joining the River Derwent, which has just come down from Milford and Belper.
 At the confluence where the Ecclesbourne ends it is about 10 metres wide.
 The area around the confluence is popular with visitors and a good area for angling.
 After the river has met the Derwent, the railway line joins the main line to Derby.

 Wildlife and conservation

 The River Ecclesbourne is a popular fishing river, known for producing good-quality fish, especially in its lower reaches.
 It supports a population of brown trout.

 Species of conservation interest found along the Ecclesbourne include white-clawed crayfish, kingfisher, otter and water vole.
 Threats include pollution, weirs that restrict fish migration, and invasive Himalayan balsam.
 The river is one of 25 river catchments chosen by Defra for a Pilot Catchment Project, with the aim of encouraging co-operation between various agencies and interested parties to improve water quality, as part of the UK's commitment to the EU Water Framework Directive.

+In 2023, work began to encourage Atlantic salmon back to the river.
+A channel was created to bypass the last remaining weir (dating from 1792) on the river.
+Thirteen salmon were recorded in the river that year.
+In 2025, 52 salmon were sighted as far upstream as the site of the former Postern Mill in Turnditch.
+Work to improve access to the upper reaches of the river for migratory fish species was carried out by Derbyshire Wildlife Trust, the Wild Trout Trust, Chatsworth, Nestlé Waters & Premium Beverages UK.